 English Mastery provides a knowledge-rich curriculum aiming to help teachers establish students’ progress and effectively plan English lessons throughout Key Stage 3.
 The curriculum has four pedagogical pillars rooted in cognitive and educational research: 1) emphasising accumulation of knowledge, 2) discrete grammar teaching, 3) systematic instruction of Tier 2 vocabulary (high frequency/multiple meaning words), and 4) use of standardised, norm-referenced student work.
 There are different pathways for children reaching age-related expectations and those working below expectations.

 The programme developer is Ark Curriculum Plus, a not-for-profit organisation.

-In addition, the programme includes a variety of elements that are of particular interest to schools, such as an emphasis on a knowledge-rich curriculum and interleaving.
+English Mastery was developed to improve upon current assessment approaches to measure progress more effectively in English at Key Stage 3: the programme includes a variety of elements that are of interest to schools, such as an emphasis on explicit teaching, delivering a knowledge-rich curriculum and interleaving.